nrober1122/nrober1122.github.io/_pages/about.md

 ---

+Outside of research, I'm also a fellow in the [AeroAstro Communications Lab](https://mitcommlab.mit.edu/aeroastro/).
+As a CommLab fellow, I help develop online resources and work with peers in one-on-one coaching sessions to help build technical communication skills within our department.

+---

 # Recent News
 - December 2023: Our paper [Backward Reachability Analysis for Neural Feedback Loops](https://ieeexplore.ieee.org/abstract/document/9992847) was awarded the 2023 Aerospace Controls Technical Committee Outstanding Student Paper Prize.
 - May 2023: I finished my Masters degree in MIT AeroAstro with the submission of my thesis "BReach-LP: a Framework for Backward Reachability Analysis of Neural Feedback Loops".